Intraventricular Hemorrhage in Babies

 Which babies are at risk for intraventricular hemorrhage?

 Certain babies are more likely to have IVH.
 A baby is at risk with any of these:

-- Very-low-birth-weight babies (weighing less than 3 pounds, 5 ounces)
+- Very low birth weight (weighing less than 3 pounds, 5 ounces)

-- Babies with breathing problems, such as hyaline membrane disease
+- Breathing problems, such as hyaline membrane disease

 - Genetic background

-What are the symptoms of intraventricular hemorrhage in a baby?
+What are the symptoms of IVH in a baby?

 - Pauses in breathing (apnea)